Enterprise Forms Plugin

-You can build and run the Enterprise Forms Migration Demo Project, like any other Hippo project, using Maven.
+You can build and run the Enterprise Forms Migration Demo Project, like any other Hippo CMS project, using Maven.
 See the included README.txt for detailed instructions.

 In the root folder of your local copy of the Enterprise Forms Demo Application, you can build it like the following:

 Now, run Tomcat with cargo.run profile in the root folder: